Preparing the next generation of public and nonprofit leaders

 Capstone projects

 With the capstone project, you apply your classroom knowledge and skills to specific tasks or inquiries that serve the real-world needs of nonprofit organizations and government agencies.
-Throughout the project, you build relationships with diverse stakeholders and improve your skills in policy research, creative thinking, data analysis and interpretation, program evaluation, written and verbal communication, time management, and client management.
+Throughout the project, you build relationships with a range of stakeholders and improve your skills in policy research, creative thinking, data analysis and interpretation, program evaluation, written and verbal communication, time management, and client management.

 Philadelphia skyline